A: Yes, artists from any country may apply.

 A: Host partners may be identified by APF staff, awarded Fellows, or interested and participating host institutions.
 APF staff evaluates individual placement on a case-by-case basis, and assesses many factors including the Fellow’s language ability in the host institution country, accessibility of legal immigration methods, availability of key mentorship teams, and opportunity for the Fellow to evolve their practice and network.
 APF reserves the right to determine final placement for the awarded Fellow.

-A: Awarded Fellows may undertake their Fellowships at academic institutions, cultural centers, arts organizations or residencies in any safe country.
+A: Interested hosts including academic institutions, cultural centers, arts organizations or residencies in any safe country can reach out to APF@iie.org for more information about hosting.
 The host institution is an essential collaborator, providing the APF Fellow with professional and personal support during the Fellowship, including matching the APF financial support with substantive in-kind resources such as housing, studio space, materials/supplies, and access to programming and networking opportunities.

 A: APF always welcomes conversations from institutions evaluating their capacity to host an APF Fellow in residence.
 We frequently explore an extension of local collaboration in a host institution’s region if the key host is not able to independently provide adequate in-kind support.